MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 ### Key management and security guidelines

 The application keys used by your MDM service are a sensitive resource.
 They should be protected and rolled over periodically for greater security.
-Access tokens obtained by your MDM service to call the Azure AD Graph API are bearer tokens and should be protected to avoid unauthorized disclosure.
+Access tokens obtained by your MDM service to call the Microsoft Graph API are bearer tokens and should be protected to avoid unauthorized disclosure.

 For security best practices, see [Windows Azure Security Essentials](https://go.microsoft.com/fwlink/p/?LinkId=613715).